ap-70/docs/mkdocs/production/administrators/env-variables.md

 The root folder contains the `.env.example`, you can use this file as a reference.

+To use your `.env` uncomment in `docker-compose.yml` or `compose.yml` the two lines below if they are present, otherwise add them.

+    env_file:
+      - .env

 ### CORE_HOST
 The host at which the Cat is running.
 The parameter is used by Admin Portal to determine the host to connect to.